Faye Romero

 **Xeric habitats refer to dry environments with limited water availability

 A Florida Scrub-Jay in its natural habitat (dry oak scrub).
-Photo courtesy of Reed Bowman
+Photo courtesy of Reed Bowman.

 Range map of the Florida Scrub-Jay.
 There are only about 10,000 individuals remaining in small, locally isolated populations across the U.S. state of Florida.